EnigmaCurry/curlbomb/README.md

 to allow GatewayPorts:

 	# Put this in your /etc/ssh/sshd_config and restart your ssh service:
-    Gatewayports clientspecified
+    GatewayPorts clientspecified

-For extra security, you can enable SSL with --ssl:
+For extra security, you can enable TLS with --ssl:

     echo "PASSWORD=hunter2 run_my_server" | curlbomb --ssl /path/to/cert.pem

-In the above example we are passing a bit of secure information; a password.
-Even without SSL, curlbomb secures access with a knock parameter.
+The example above is passing a bit of secure information; a password.
+Even without TLS, curlbomb secures access with a knock parameter.
 For many use-cases, this is sufficient to secure it, as curlbombs are short lived and can only be retrieved one time (-n 1).
 However, the connection itself might be spied on through traffic analysis at your ISP or any other router your connection flows through.
-Using SSL makes sure this doesn't happen.
+Using TLS makes sure this doesn't happen.

+Note that when combined with the --ssh parameter, the SSL certificate should be generated for that host rather than the one running curlbomb.
 To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted (ascii-armored) and curlbomb will decrypt it only when necessary.

 ## Command Line Args